 Tommasina Gabriele (Hispanic and Italian Studies), Justin Schupp (Sociology), Jonathan Brumberg-Kraus (Religion)

 The annual global food industry market size is trillions of dollars, and is reported to be growing at a 4% annual rate.
-NYU’s Steinhardt’s School indicates, “Career opportunities in food-related professions are expanding rapidly.
-Employers increasingly seek university graduates with educational experience in liberal arts, food, nutrition, and management.”
-This global industry is driven by factors such as trade (imports/exports), trendsetters (Food Network-style celebs), status (the ubiquity of “Italian” food, for example) and ethical concerns, such as nutrition, global food distribution, ecology and sustainability.
-In addition, this global industry is made up of many sub-markets, such as marketing, advertising, publishing, food service, retail, regulatory agencies, culinary arts, food logistics, and many others.
-This LEAPS provides a bridge into the global Food Industry.
+As a result, career opportunities in food-related professions are expanding rapidly.
+This global industry is driven by factors such as trade (imports/exports), trendsetters (Food Network-style celebs), status (the ubiquity of “Italian” food, for example) and ethical concerns— such as nutrition, global food distribution, ecology and sustainability.
+In addition, it is made up of many sub-markets, such as marketing, advertising, publishing, food service, retail, regulatory agencies, culinary arts, food logistics and many others.
+Employers increasingly seek university graduates with educational experience in liberal arts, food, nutrition and management.
+This LEAPS pathway provides a bridge into the global food industry.
 It offers students a liberal arts foundation and the acquisition of professional skills in their chosen market segment.

 Mentors